Hedgerow removal notice

 Please ensure that you submit the relevant plans and supporting information as outlined in the local and national requirements and make sure you submit one copy of the application form together with one copy of a plan at 1:2500 metric scale which shows clearly the location/length of the hedgerow to be removed and were any part of the hedgerow to be removed was planted less than 30 years ago indicate by X – X on the plan and provide evidence of the date of planting.

-You can download the register of hedgerow removal notices below:
+Register of hedgerow removal notices